zhbai/AutoCT/README.md

-## Preprocess and strip the skull from CT volume.
+### Pre-process and strip the skull from CT volume.

 ```python